 The Natural Resources Wales website will help you decide whether you need to register, and if so, which level of registration is right for you.
 Visit naturalresources.wales and search ‘waste carrier’.
 You can register online or contact Natural Resources Wales for further information on 0300 065 3000.

-Carrying waste without being a registered as a Waste Carrier Licence could lead to prosecution and a maximum fine of £5,000.
+Carrying waste without being a registered as a Waste Carrier Licence could lead to prosecution and an unlimited fine.

 You must only take waste to a licensed site.
 These sites require that you are a registered Waste Carrier and have the appropriate waste documentation.

 You will also need to make sure you complete a waste document, like a transfer note, for every load of waste you pass to others.
-This can be a hard copy or via the Electronic Duty of Care (EDoC) system.
 Waste documentation should be kept for at least 2 years.
 For hazardous waste the documentation should be kept for a minimum of 6 years.

 Anyone who collects scrap metal must also have a collectors licence with their Local Authority and have a copy on display in their vehicle.
 This allows you to operate as a collector in the area of the issuing Local Authority.
 A separate licence has to be obtained from each Local Authority you wish to operate in.

-It is a criminal ofence not to be registered if needed.
+It is a criminal offence not to be registered if needed.
 To find out more information on the application and fee, you must contact your Local Authority.

 The maximum penalty for fly-tipping is a £50,000 fine and up to 12 months imprisonment.